Woutah/configurun/README.md

 # Also see `configurun/examples/example_target_function.py`
 # Also see `configurun/examples/example_deduce_new_option_class_types.py`
 import os
-from configurun.create import local_app
+from configurun.app import run_local
 from configurun.examples import example_target_function, example_deduce_new_option_classes

 if __name__ == "__main__": #Makes sure bootstrapping process is done when running app
-	local_app( #Create and runs a local configurun app-instance target_function=example_target_function, #The function that will be called with the configuration options_source=example_deduce_new_option_classes, #Template for UI-optiosn: Callable/@datclass/ArgumentParser
+	run_local( #Create and runs a local configurun app-instance target_function=example_target_function, #The function that will be called with the configuration options_source=example_deduce_new_option_classes, #Template for UI-optiosn: Callable/@datclass/ArgumentParser
 		workspace_path = os.path.join( #Settings, configs and the Run-Queue will be saved/loaded from/to here